waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 "/usr/local/bin/" directory because that is where a script down below expects to find it.
 (only root can write to this directory - so be root).

-The repository includes an example configuration file: "getdif.conf.example" in its root directory, edit the file with your settings and save it without the "example" extension please.
+The repository includes an example configuration file: "getdiff.conf.example" in its root directory, edit the file with your settings and save it without the "example" extension please.

 Fill the following settings: